-What Does St. Michael’s Ultrasound Equipment look like?
+What Does Ultrasound Equipment look like?

-What Should A Patient Do to Prepare For Their Ultrasound?
+What Should A Patient Do to Prepare for Their Ultrasound?

 The patient will be asked to remove all jewelry and to wear a hospital gown.
 For some types of ultrasound examinations, the patient may be asked to drink 6 glasses of water (and not to not urinate) for the two hours prior to the test.
 For other types of ultrasound exams, the patient might be asked to fast for 12 hours prior to ultrasound imaging.
 The St. Michael’s attending physician will instruct the patient prior to having an ultrasound exam about the specific kind of preparation needed.

-Who Performs the Ultrsound?
+Who Performs the Ultrasound?

 At St. Michael’s, the examining physician or a certified radiology technician performs the ultrasound.
 St. Michael’s is very fortunate to have emergency room-trained doctors and radiology technicians on staff 24 hours a day, 7 days a week.

 The test is very quick and should not take more than 30 minutes.
 After the ultrasound imaging test is completed, the gel is wiped off and the testing phase is complete.